 5.1.
 Anyone interested in the use of any of the services offered by the “Umbrella” collaboration may register for an account at UmbrellaID.org.
 Registering for an account implies acknowledging the privacy policy and the terms of use published on UmbrellaID.org.

 5.2.
 The identity system is realized as a federated network of identity provider instances (IdPs) and a federation of SPs, based on the existing user office systems of the analytical facilities.
-Authentication is provided by an additional central layer, which guarantees the uniqueness of the user identity.
+Authentication is provided by this system , which guarantees the uniqueness of the user identity.
 The authorization of the users remains fully under the control of the local user offices.

 5.4 The most essential services like proposal and beam time handling are provided by the individual facilities’ web user offices (WUOs), which implement the interface between the users and the facilities.
 A user authenticated on UmbrellaID.org is able to use any of the WUOs he has registered to without the need to login again.